 If you want your mango halwa to be as thick as possible, you can use thickening agents like cornflour.
 However, I’ve found that simply cooking the mango puree on low heat is enough to achieve a thick, creamy consistency—Yummy in my tummy.

-Rice isn’t only for cooking main or side dishes.
-This Indian rice pudding is an excellent example of that.
-Utilizing short-grain rice or basmati, this recipe guarantees a creamy and absolutely decadent dessert that you will be raving about for weeks.
+Rice doesn’t just appear in main dishes or accompaniments in Indian.
+In fact, this Indian rice pudding is an excellent example of tasty pudding desserts.
+Utilizing short-grain rice or basmati, this recipe guarantees a creamy texture that you will be raving about for weeks.

 While you can add various different flavors to your Indian rice puddings, the most common one is rose water, which lends the dish a pleasant floral taste.
 In this case, you can add complexity to the dessert by adding some ground cardamom and saffron to it.